hsocarras/nodbus-plus/docs/protocol/modbus_master.rst

 * **value** <Array>: An 16 numbers length array indicating how to mask the register.
 * **Return** <Buffer>: Four bytes length Buffer.

-This is a utility method that return a four-byte length buffer with the AND_MASK and OR_MASK values encoded for use in the maskHoldingRegisterPdu function as the value argument.
+This is a utilitary method that return a four-byte length buffer with the AND_MASK and OR_MASK values encoded for use in the maskHoldingRegisterPdu function as the value argument.

 The value argument is a 16-number array, with each number representing the position of one bit inside the register.
 If the number is 1, then the corresponding bit will be set to 1.
 If the number is 0, then the corresponding bit will be set to 0.
 If the number is different from 0 or 1, then the corresponding bit will remain unchanged.
 For example:

 .. code-block:: javascript